-- Scholarship (one of the following) - Submit at least one abstract to present your engaged scholarship at a regional, national or international conference; - Submit at least one scholarly or community-based essay or journal article on your engaged scholarship; - o Prepare a grant proposal to continue/sustain your engaged scholarship. - Institutionalization - Work with CCESL to disseminate information about your engaged scholarship (e.g., through Public Good Impact, the CCESL newsletter; research-sharing events). - Reporting - Submit a Final Report to the Public Good Fund Distribution Committee after the close of the project period (Final Report template available here.
+- Scholarship (one of the following) - Submit at least one abstract to present your engaged scholarship at a regional, national or international conference; - Submit at least one scholarly or community-based essay or journal article on your engaged scholarship; - o Prepare a grant proposal to continue/sustain your engaged scholarship. - Institutionalization - Work with CCESL to disseminate information about your engaged scholarship (e.g., through Public Good Impact, the CCESL newsletter; research-sharing events). - Reporting - Submit a Final Report to the Public Good Fund Distribution Committee after the close of the project period (templates linked below).
 The report must detail completion of the scholarship and institutionalization expectations listed above.
-In most cases, CCESL publishes Final Reports in Public Good Impact, the CCESL newsletter. - Note: The Final Report must be submitted and all budget charges finalized before the applicant is eligible to submit an application for future funding from the Public Good Fund Distribution Committee.
+In most cases, CCESL publishes Final Reports in Public Good Impact, the CCESL newsletter. - Final Project Report Template for Public Good Grants - Final Project Report Template for Public Good BRIDGE Grants - Note: The Final Report must be submitted and all budget charges finalized before the applicant is eligible to submit an application for future funding from the Public Good Fund Distribution Committee.